You might be here if:

 You believe you have a "communication problem."
 I'll show you that communication is fine.
 The issue is that the business structure creates contradictory incentives, unclear authority, or misaligned goals.
 People are communicating clearly; the system is incoherent.

-I articulate what's come to an end or needs to change immediately in the business, organisation or team.
+I articulate what's dead or needs to change immediately.

 I'll name what's actually stuck, breaking, or dying.
 Not what you think the problem is, but what the system is showing me.